arcadon42/Get_next_line/README.md

 ## 💡 About the project

-The get_next_line function in C serves the fundamental purpose of reading and processing a text file or input stream line by line.
+The get_next_line function in C serves the fundamental purpose of reading and processing a text file or input stream, line by line.
 It's particularly useful for scenarios where you need to extract information or perform operations on each line of a file without loading the entire file into memory at once.

 We have to handle the following situations: